11. What is the effect of the disease on

 bones and joints?

-disease.
-Sarcoid bone lesions are painless and are usually discovered
+Sarcoid bone lesions are usually painless and discovered on bone

 12. How common is sarcoidosis of the heart

 Sarcoidosis of the heart is a serious complication of sarcoidosis.